kjh311/allowance-app/Notes.md

 -login functionality for kids where they can only see their own page.
 They can see what chores are assigned to them and which they can pick up for extra cash
 -a child's version of the app where they can hit 'complete' for each chore and a notification will be sent to the adult for review.
 Or it will turn a different color for review.
--A list of chores under the user's profile that they need to review -chores can be bumped up based on due date and may change color to indicate importance.
+-A list of chores under the user's profile that they need to review -Set reaccuring allowance to auto add to the child's total -set reaccuring chores
--Chores will automatically be bumped up the chain based on their urgency or due date.
--Set reaccuring allowance to auto add to the child's total -set reaccuring chores
 -Fix sharing data for user that accepted the invitation, make sure if they hit delete there's a warning prompt, and it deletes sharingWith and sharedUsers from the DB.
 -if picture doesn't load, don't show anything for child or user -Allow image uploads for kids and users?
+-Mobile friendly
 -Get rid of consoles.
 -comment code and refine.
 -do a nice Readme.

 -
+-

 DONE:
 -each chore monetary value can be adjusted
+-Chores will automatically be bumped up the chain based on their urgency or due date.
+-chores can be bumped up based on due date and may change color to indicate importance.
 -password reset, forgot password
 -photo for each child
 -chores can be moved to another child